Wrap Text in Excel (Table of Contents)

 Wrap Text in Excel

 Wrap text in Excel is used to wrap or enclose the selected cell’s content if the text in the cell is too big as if it crosses the borderline of the cell.
 Wrap Text is available in the Alignment section of the Home menu ribbon.
-Once we select a cell and click on Wrap Text, it keeps all the text or string within the limit of the cell without putting the characters in extra line which we also can do by pressing ALT + ENTER together.
+Once we select a cell and click on Wrap Text, it keeps all the text or string within the limit of the cell without putting the characters in an extra line which we also can do by pressing ALT + ENTER together.
 But Wrap Text directly gives the complete text into a box.

 The limitation in the excel cell is that it will display only the first 1,024 characters in each cell. if it goes beyond, it is displayed as **

-Sometimes you can notice or you would have come across the below-mentioned scenarios i.e.,
+Sometimes you can notice, or you would have come across the below-mentioned scenarios, i.e.,

 - Already existing long lengthy text string in a cell, which exceeds the width of the cell.